TrainWeb.org Facebook Page

 Faces of Metrolink this morning at LAUPT.

-Our train was the one on the right.
+Our train was on on the right.

 Two more faces of Metrolink.

 A train from Riverside with a leased BNSF engine on the point.
 We walked to the east entrance to LAUPT and waited by the big fish tank for our group to arrive.
 I talked with Ed Saalig, author of the RDC book then other friends, including Chris Parker, arrived.
 I paid my fare for the trip and received a lunch menu and a trip handout.
-We went over to the moving screens and watched the train and faces go by.

 The monitor shows the extension we would be riding.